 Malbec: Malbec originated in France but is now widely grown in Argentina, where it is the most popular red grape.
 It can also be found in Chile and Australia, with flavours including berries, plums, and spices.

 Pinot Noir: Another variety that is widely grown in California and Oregon, a Pinot Noir is light, decadent, and silky on the tongue.
-Its flavours include tomato leaf, berries, beetroot, cola, blackberry, and plum, and it pairs well with dishes such as salmon and sushi thanks to its light taste.
+Its flavours include tomato leaf, berries, beetroot, cola, blackberry, and plum, and it pairs well with dishes such as salmon, lobster (here is an in-depth guide to pairing lobster with the best wine) and sushi thanks to its light taste.

 Sangiovese: The number one grape grown in Tuscany, Italy, Sangiovese wines have a strong and slightly acidic taste.
 Light in colour, notes include soil, pepper, and tobacco.
 It might not sound all that tasty, but you’d be surprised!